khalid-hussain/shaheen/chap3.md

 Abu Dawood replied while peeping outside, "This weather is perfect for my journey.
 We will leave this place as soon as we have had our food.
-I would also like to give you some instructions regarding our journey."
-"We will follow every order of yours with our heart and soul.
+I would also like to give you some instructions regarding our journey.
+We will follow every order of yours with our heart and soul.
 Please come."

 Abu Dawood came out of the coach along with his wife and two young daughters.